mbareford/container-blogs/hpc_container_factory.md

 follows `src[:dest[:opts]]`, where `src` and `dest` are respectively, outside (on the host) and inside the container.
 If `dest` is not given, it is set equal to `src`.
 Lastly, the `opts` setting is `rw` by default.

-Returning to the deployment script, the container image is converted to a sandbox in preparation for building the (GROMACS) code.
+Returning to the deployment script, the container image is now converted to a sandbox in preparation for building the (GROMACS) code.
 Container images are immutable objects; this conflicts with the fact that a code compilation will add new files to the container.
 The solution is to convert the container to a sandbox directory and then use the `--writable` flag when building the code within the sandbox.
-Once the build has completed, the sandboxed container is converted back to an image file (in fact the deployment script uses the `--force` flag to ensure that the original image file is overwritten).
+Once the build has completed, the sandboxed container is converted back to an image file (in fact, the deployment script uses the `--force` flag to ensure that the original image file is overwritten).

-The GROMACS build script is shown below --- the `cmake` command has been abbreviated for clarity.
+The GROMACS build script is shown below &mdash; the `cmake` command has been abbreviated for clarity.

 <details>
   <summary>GROMACS Build Script</summary>